Phoenician–Punic Sardinia: Punic fortification system

 Carthaginian coins found within the indigenous Sardinian territories suggest that despite the limes, trade exchanges existed between the two peoples.
 The centers that stood near the border area were strengthened and new settlements were founded in inland areas.

 End of Punic rule

 In 368 BC the Sardinians, after almost 150 years of occupation, revolted against Carthage who sent his armies to the island to quell the uprising.

 In 238, after the First Punic War, the Romans, in the course of the Mercenary War, took control of Sardinia and Corsica who later become their second province after Sicily.

+Modern reassessment

+Recent studies have challenged past beliefs that depicted Nuragic history during this period as being in decline, instead highlighting local resilience and cultural endurance.
+Burgers (2013) argues against the idea that the Nuragic people were conquered, showing how rural communities kept traditions alive, like repurposing ancient stone towers (nuraghe) and making traditional pottery, even under Carthaginian (Punic) rule.
+Digs at sites like Santa Vittoria show rituals at sacred wells continued uninterrupted, while metalworking studies prove inland areas maintained bronze production methods for centuries.

+Giovanni Lilliu (2003) and newer findings demonstrate Sardinia's active Mediterranean role, not passive submission.
+This is in line with views that emphasize adaptation over cultural replacement.
+Hybrid objects like Phoenician-Nuragic stelae show selective adoption of foreign elements to bolster local authority.

+Genetics

+A 2025 study by Ringbauer, H., Salman-Minkov, A., Regev, D. et al., published in Nature, analyzed the ancient DNA of 196 individuals of Phoenician-Punic age found in several sites in the central and western Mediterranean, including Tharros (as well as Monte Sirai and Villamar, studied previously).

+The study revealed that these were individuals with a rather heterogeneous genome, showing a greater affinity with the populations of Sicily and the Aegean than those of North Africa and the Levant.